Old Town’siconic House at the Golden Well is also home to legends of greed and murder

 The ghosts of the Spanish knight and his wife turned up, carrying their heads.
 The knight told the baker to take a good look so he could make the gingerbread properly and capture a true likeness — or else the ghost would punish him for making light of his plight.
-But the baker had to work quickly as they only had the one hour between midnight and 1 am to supervise.
+But the baker had to work quickly as they only had one hour between midnight and 1 am to supervise.

 The baker was frightened nearly to death, but made a new tray of Spanish knights and ladies.

 The spectral couple said they were pleased with the results.
 The knight then told his story.
-He and his wife were coming from Spain, which was also under Hapsburg rule at the time, to pay their respects to distant relatives in the Bohemian court and the visit the Infant of Prague, a miraculous statue that had its origins in Spain but was now in a Prague church.
+He and his wife were coming from Spain, which was also under Hapsburg rule at the time, to pay their respects to distant relatives in the Bohemian court and visit the Infant of Prague, a miraculous statue that had its origins in Spain but was now in a Prague church.

 The innkeeper killed the couple to rob them.
 It was too hard to get the bodies out of the building because the stairs were so narrow so he decided to dismember them.
-He cut off their heads and threw then into the river first.
-Then he came back to cut up the rest but decided it would take to long, so he buried the headless corpses in the basement.
+He cut off their heads and threw them into the river first.
+Then he came back to cut up the rest but decided it would take too long, so he buried the headless corpses in the basement.